jeffmcwhirter/rdx/README.md

 As a convenience we make a release of the plugin in the <a href="lib">lib directory</a>.

-# Installing
+# Configuration

-Along with the rdxplugin.jar plugin file there is some further configuration to do - specify the external RDX database, configure email settings and SMS settings.
+Along with the rdxplugin.jar plugin file there is some further configuration to do - specify the external RDX database, configure email settings, configure SMS settings.

+These configuration options are set in the rdx.properties file (example <a href="blob/master/src/com/radiometrics/plugin/rdx.properties">here</a>.
+If not already done so copy this file to your RAMADDA server's
+<a href="https://geodesystems.com/repository/userguide/installing.html#home">home directory</a>.

-# Configuring the RDX database
+## Configuring the RDX database

-you will need to specify the JDBC URL for the external instrument status database.
+You will need to specify the JDBC URL for the external instrument status database.
 This takes the form of:
 <pre>
 rdx.db.url=jdbc:&lt;database type&gt;:&lt;database path&gt;
 </pre>